Minimax Filtering via Relations between Information and Estimation: Abstract

-We then relate this minimax regret to the channel capacity when the channel is either Gaussian or Poisson.
+One of the main contributions of this paper is characterizing the minimax estimator, showing that it is in fact a Bayesian estimator.
+We then relate minimax regret to the channel capacity when the channel is either Gaussian or Poisson.
 In this case, we characterize the minimax regret and the minimax estimator more explicitly.
-If we assume that the uncertainty set consists of deterministic signals, the worst case regret is exactly equal to the corresponding channel capacity, namely the maximal mutual information attainable across the channel among all possible distributions on the uncertainty set of signals, and the optimum minimax estimator is the Bayesian estimator assuming the capacity-achieving prior.
-Moreover, we show that this minimax estimator is not only minimizing the worst case regret but also essentially minimizing the regret for ``most" of the other sources in the uncertainty set.
+If we further assume that the uncertainty set consists of deterministic signals, the worst case regret is exactly equal to the corresponding channel capacity, namely the maximal mutual information attainable across the channel among all possible distributions on the uncertainty set of signals.
+The corresponding minimax estimator is the Bayesian estimator assuming the capacity-achieving prior.
+Using this relation, we also show that the capacity achieving prior coincides with the least favorable input.
+Moreover, we show that this minimax estimator is not only minimizing the worst case regret but also essentially minimizing regret for ``most" of the other sources in the uncertainty set.

-We present a couple of examples for the construction of an approximately minimax filter via an approximation of the associated capacity achieving distribution.
+We present a couple of examples for the construction of an minimax filter via an approximation of the associated capacity achieving distribution.